hawcode/vinculum/README.md

 # Vinculum
 Dependency to connect a Java project with a Headless CMS.

 Vinculum is available in the MavenRepository.
 That means you can include it in your project without downloading any file.
-Just include the dependency in your POM!
+Just add the dependency in your POM!

 Steps:

-- Create an enum that is visible for the whole project.
-This enum must contain the name of every column in your Headless CMS table without including the Content ID.
-- Create an Hibernate entity for every table that you would like to reference from the Headless CMS.
-The entity must define every column from the table (including the Content ID) and must implement the MultiLanguage interface.
-- In the configuration class from your Spring project, define your Headless CMS instance URL, as well as the other parameters from the database.
-- Instantiate the CMSService (Autowired annotation) in your controller.
-- According to the controller that is requesting the desired view, invoke the function "setClassType(<YourEntity.class>)" and instantiate "new ContentManagedData(CMSService, NameOfTheColumn)" to obtain a HashMap which contains all the elements from the table for the specified column.
+- It is necessary to enable the Vinculum configuration.
+You can create a new Config class and apply the @EnableVinculum annotation or use it in an already existing one.
+- Create a new entity that implements "FilterableByColumn".
+In this class you have to specify the different fields according to your Headless CMS database schema.
+- In your controller you just need to Autowire the CMDService, so you will be able to retrieve a map with the desired information as a ContentManagedData.

+For a real example, check in: http://hawcode.com/vinculum